Our Board is responsible for governing Dietitians Australia.

 Simone works to establish positive relationships that create opportunities for the profession.

 Associate Professor Lauren Ball is one of Australia’s leading primary care researchers.
-Lauren works with community members, health professionals, education providers, and professional bodies to reach her goal of reorienting primary health care to focus on preventions, rather than cures, so that all people can reach their full potential.
+Lauren works with community members, health professionals, education providers, and professional bodies to reach her goal of reorienting primary health care to focus on prevention, rather than cure, so that all people can reach their full potential.

-Lauren has published over 130 peer-reviewed articles in highly targeted journals (h-index 29) and has attracted over $4 million from government bodies, non-government organisations and philanthropic foundations.
+Lauren has published over 150 peer-reviewed articles in highly targeted journals and has attracted over $14 million from government bodies, non-government organisations and philanthropic foundations.
 She is Lead of the Healthy Primary Care research team at Griffith University, as well as a member of the research committee for the School of Health Sciences and Social Work.
 She is also Co-Lead of the Healthy Lifestyles Group at Menzies Health Institute Queensland.

 Lauren is an Advanced Accredited Practising Dietitian, National Health and Medical Research Council (NHMRC) Investigator and the Global Strategy Lead at the NNEdPro Global Centre for Nutrition and Health in Cambridge, UK.
 She sits on the Griffith University Council, as well as on the Strategic Advisory Committee for the Australian Journal of General Practice.
 She is also an Associate Editor for Family Practice and the Journal of Human Nutrition & Dietetics.

-Lauren is a passionate supervisor and mentor, supervising 10 researchers to successful PhD completion, and currently supervising seven more PhD candidates.
+Lauren is a passionate supervisor and mentor, supervising 11 researchers to successful PhD completion, and currently supervising seven more PhD candidates.
 Within her team, institution and research community, Lauren is an advocate for knowledge translation and impact.
-She remains active on Twitter, LinkedIn and YouTube and leads regular workshops with the goal of improving research skills and strategic thinking to maximise the positive impact research has on society.